shinyb92/shinyb92.github.io/_posts/2017-01-25-hello-world.md

 I am not an expert. *Gasp*.
 I work hard everyday to expand my knowledge (I'll get into a post about my tools for that in the future).
 But I'm not -- yet.

-I admit I am a self-taught programmer, though I've have massive help along the way.
+I admit I am a self-taught programmer, though I've had massive help along the way.
 What I’ve learned in those two and a half years is that everyone teaches themselves how to code.
 It’s a constant learning process that takes constant practice.

-In my defense, I went from an English Major interested in technology and healthcare, to a guy who is now employed as a freelance web developer with a local agency and has been paid for those skills.
+In my defense, I went from an English Major interested in technology and healthcare, to a guy who is now employed as a freelance web developer with a local agency and has been paid for making websites for actual functioning businesses.

 Still, I want to make clear too that I don’t think that this blog is qualified to speak about code in an advanced Douglas Crockford-way that is intended to guide you through the perils of a particular language or framework quickly.
 No way Jose.
 Here’s a link to Peter Norvig’s [great essay](http://norvig.com/21-days.html) on how learning to code or do anything can’t be learned in a few minutes/hours/days and why that approach is bunk anyways.